JeroenBongers96/suii_3d_vision_ros/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](https://github.com/JeroenBongers96/suii_3d_vision_ros/blob/master/LICENSE) file for details